 The whole fitness industry was negatively affected by the Covid-19 outbreak.
 Although all clubs are reopened in June 2020, the LFG expects further implications on future financial performance from a short/mid-term perspective.
-Member visitation and joiner volume started on a low level after the closing period and increases slowly.
+Member visitation and joiner volume started on a low level after the closing period and increases to almost prior year levels in August.
 By ensuring best-in-class hygiene standards we comfort the member to work-out and come back to routine.
 In the long-term LFG is confident that health and fitness will be even more focused in the society.